Enjoy the Ride (Marie Serneholt album): Background

 Serneholt knew that she wanted to embark on a solo career after A*Teens' parted ways, but wanted to absorb all the impressions of the past years first.
 She needed the right people to work with as well as the right material.

 Serneholt first contacted Jörgen Elofsson several years ago.
 At that point, however, Elofsson's schedule was full, and Marie wasn't yet sure in what direction to take her career.
 And in 2005 she felt she had a vision and called him again.
 This time, all the pieces fell into place.
 Elofsson had just started collaborating with two relatively young and unknown producers, Richard Brandén and Pär Westerlund.

 Serneholt decided she wanted to make a Pop album, Elofsson was relieved, There are so many artists that suddenly want to start working with R&B with cool beats or riff-based rock.

 Elofsson is listed as co-writer of every track on the album.
 Besides writing with his co-producers, he has also co-written with the legendary Nicky Chinn and Swedish colleague Andreas Carlsson among others.

-Elofsson started his own record company Planet Six, a part of SonyBMG.
+Elofsson started his own record company Planet Six, a part of Sony BMG.
 With this, Serneholt and Elofsson could work undisturbed and at their own pace, with no involvement of any record companies, media or outside opinions.
 Elofsson had saved choice tidbits, songs that would have been guaranteed hits with established artists.